Merchants' Hall

 Merchants' Hall (sometimes Merchants' Arch) is a former 19th century guildhall, now a protected structure, on Wellington Quay in Dublin, Ireland.
 It is located opposite the Ha'penny Bridge and backs on to Temple Bar.
-The building was the last of the city guildhalls to be constructed and only operated as a guildhall for a period of 20 years before ceasing as the Merchants' Guild ended its main work, along with the other Guilds of the City of Dublin.
+The building was the last of the city guildhalls to be constructed and operated as a guildhall for 20 years before the Dublin Guild Merchant ended its main work, along with other Guilds of the City of Dublin.

 Since that time until 2021 it has had a number of uses including as a boys school, a factory, a retail unit, a fast food restaurant and a pub.
 As of 2021, a pub named "Merchants' Arch" operates from the premises.

 History

 Wellington Quay was laid out by the Wide Street Commissioners in 1815 and, following completion of the quay, it offered a site to the Merchant's guild for the construction of a new dedicated hall.
 Previously, buildings in the area had backed directly on to the Liffey.

-The Merchants' Guild (sometimes called Holy Trinity Guild) operated from the premises for a period of roughly 20 years from the construction of the building in 1821 until 1841, when the Municipal Reform Act saw the dissolution of the city guilds.
+The Merchants' Guild operated from the premises for a period of roughly 20 years from the construction of the building in 1821 until 1841, when the Municipal Reform Act saw the dissolution of the city guilds.
 This dissolution followed a move to directly elected Dublin Corporation members.
 Prior to 1821, the Merchant's Guild had operated from the Tholsel and City Assembly House on South William Street along with several other of the city guilds.

 The commissioners imposed a covenant which forced the construction of the vaulted archway synonymous with the building and provided for a public right of way through the site under the arch as a means of enabling public access from the quays and Ha'penny Bridge through to Crown Alley and Temple Bar.
 This laneway is today also named "Merchants' Arch" and forms the main entrance to the Temple Bar area for members of the public crossing over from the Northside of the Liffey.

 From 1873, the hall became the Merchant Tailors' Endowed School after it moved from Tailors' Hall until the school finally closed in 1910.

 Later the building housed PA Noonan & Co Ltd (a shirt manufacturer) and R Atkinson & Company (poplin manufacturers).